Apr 23-24: LT London, Booth E50! Meet Us There!

 9. Online learning allows for immediate feedback

 And feedback goes both ways.
-By incorporating a rating system into your e-learning course, like a net promoter score (NPS) survey, you can identify how your learners respond to your content and determine whether you need to make improvements to your approach.
-All courses created in Easygenerator offer an NPS survey by default.
+You can include a rating system in your e-learning course, such as a net promoter score (NPS) survey, to see how learners feel about the content.
+This helps you decide where to improve.
+All courses created in Easygenerator include an NPS survey by default.

 10. An online training model provides more concentration

-From helping your employees thrive to lowering your company’s carbon footprint, there are several advantages of e-learning your organization stands to benefit from.
+From helping your employees grow to lowering your company’s carbon footprint, there are many benefits of e-learning your organization can take advantage of.

 Start enjoying the benefits of online learning today

-Now that you know the benefits of e-learning, it’s time to learn how to create an e-learning course.
-We recommend you try out our accessible e-learning authoring tool to get started.
+Now that you know the benefits of e-learning, it’s time to learn how to create your own course.
+Try our accessible e-learning authoring tool to get started.

-Easygenerator provides a user-friendly authoring experience with unprecedented support services, allowing anyone to get started, even if you don’t have a background in instructional design.
-Try our free 14-day trial with unlimited access to our authoring features.
+Easygenerator offers a user-friendly authoring experience with helpful support services, so anyone can get started, even without a background in instructional design.
+Try our free 14-day trial with unlimited access to all authoring features.
 No credit card required.

 Kasper Spiro is the Co-founder and Chief learning strategist of Easygenerator and a recognized thought leader in the world of e-learning.
 With over 30 years of experience, he is a frequently asked keynote speaker and well-renowned blogger within the e-learning community.